-Enable the revenue feature
+Enable the Revenue feature on the Schedule page

 Enter your daily sales forecast

 After you have done this, a percentage will show as an indicator of your daily labour percentage.
 If the box is red, you have exceeded the budgeted cost you set.
 If the box is green, you are either on par with or under your budgeted labour percentage.
-You can also see what your labour percentage will be if you reach your forecasted sales/revenue predictions.
+You can also see your labour percentage if you reach your forecasted sales/revenue predictions.

 Update actual sales during the week

 As the week goes by you will need to update your schedule by entering the actual sales into the daily revenue tab.
 This will either increase or decrease your actual labour percentage as the week continues, allowing you to make better decisions on cutting hours or increasing sales to hit your targeted labour budget.

 Set weekly or monthly budgets

 With the basics of revenue in place, you can return to the revenue tab in Settings to set weekly or monthly sales and labour budgets to get a more accurate picture of your performance week by week.
 You can add additional payroll costs, opt to ignore Open shifs from the calculation, and account for VAT/sales tax in the Advanced tab.